Get Started

 What if I need to cancel my reservation?

-In the event of a cancellation, please notify the office at least 72 hours prior to the start of the retreat.
+In the event of a cancellation, please notify the office at least 4 days prior to the start of the retreat.
 If you give us this notice, we are able to refund your deposit or apply it to another retreat within the same retreat season.
 The deposit may be moved to a different retreat only once per season.
-If you choose not to attend a different retreat or receive a refund, you are welcome to leave your deposit as a tax-deductible gift to the retreat house.

 What if I am going to be late for my retreat?